hopv/MoCHi/README.md

 ==================

- Install the required tools/libraries listed below, and run "bash build", which generates "mochi.exe".
+ Install the required tools/libraries listed below, and run "bash build", which generates "src/mochi.exe".

 What do you need?